Where have the ancient gods gone? Where can we find the Gods of our ancient ancestors?

 Connecting with The Old Gods

 Let’s try something.
 Here’s how we find and improve our connection with these original energies.
-First, find a place where there is nature preferably unspoiled by the hand of man.
+First, find a place where there is nature, preferably unspoiled by the hand of man.
 But, if not a park or any place where there are trees and earth.
 If possible, find a place where you can see, hear, and smell nature.
-Being able to feel the wind and sky is also important.
+Being able to feel the wind and sky is also essential.

 Think about this experience.
 Realize you are a part of nature, but you live most of your life disconnected from it.
 Connect now once again as our ancestors did.
 Do this daily.
 Never stop seeing, hearing, and feeling that connection with the Earth.
 Earth the place where the Gods of old reside.